tonymorris/fp-course/README.markdown

 2. [[haskell-exercises]](https://groups.google.com/forum/#!forum/haskell-exercises)
    is a Google Group for queries related specifically to this Data61 functional programming course material.
 This mailing list is not owned by Data61, but is run by others who are keen to share ideas relating to the course.

+3. \#nicta-course [on Freenode](irc://irc.freenode.net/#nicta-course) is an IRC channel that is operated by others who are going through this course material on their own time and effort.

+4. \#qfpl [on Freenode](irc://irc.freenode.net/#qfpl) is the IRC channel of the Queensland Functional Programming Lab - the team that runs the course in Brisbane.

-3. \#scalaz [on Freenode](irc://irc.freenode.net/#scalaz) is an IRC channel that is operated by others who are keen to share ideas relating to functional programming in general.
+5. \#scalaz [on Freenode](irc://irc.freenode.net/#scalaz) is an IRC channel that is operated by others who are keen to share ideas relating to functional programming in general.
 Most of the participants of this channel have completed the Data61 functional programming course to some extent.
 They are in various timezones and share a passion for functional programming, so may be able to provide relatively quick assistance with questions.

-4. \#nicta-course [on Freenode](irc://irc.freenode.net/#nicta-course) is an IRC channel that is operated by others who are going through this course material on their own time and effort.

 ### Getting Started

+**NOTE** If you do not wish to install these dependencies, you may use a virtual machine instead.
+[Instructions](ops/README.md) for automatically building a virtual machine are available in this repository for your convenience.

-1. Install the Glasgow Haskell Compiler (GHC) version 7.6 or higher.
+1. Install the Glasgow Haskell Compiler (GHC) version 7.10 or higher.

 2. Change to the directory containing this document.

 3. Execute the command `ghci`, which will compile and load all the source code.
-   You may need to set permissions on the root directory and the ghci configuration file, `chmod 600 .ghci ./`.
+   You may need to set permissions on the root directory and the ghci configuration file, `chmod go-w .ghci ./`.

 4. Inspect the introductory modules to get a feel for Haskell's syntax, then move on to the exercises starting with `Course.Optional`.
 The